 Do you offer office network AMC after setup?

-Yes - network AMC from AED 800 per month (small office) up to AED 6,500+ per month (enterprise multi-site).
+Yes - network AMC from Request a quote (small office) up to Request a quote (enterprise multi-site).
 Covers monitoring, firmware patching, security updates, configuration changes, and monthly on-site visits.
 See the Computer Networking Dubai hub for full AMC scope.

 Will the network handle VoIP and Zoom calls properly?